Math 15 honors attachment

 Math 15-HA is modeled after the Emerging Scholars Program (ESP) developed at Berkeley in the late 1970's by mathematician Uri Treisman; since then, more than 100 schools across the U.S. have adapted ESP to fit the unique needs of the students at their own institutions.
 Each of these programs shares the common mission of pro-actively facilitating the development of the advanced study skills required for success in science at the college level while simultaneously giving a firm foundation in calculus.
 Our adaptation aims to offer a fun, challenging, rewarding experience to science students who place into Math 15.

 While participation in Math 15-HA is restricted, any interested student planning to take Math 15 is eligible to apply.
-An online application form is available.
+An online application form will be posted here in late July.